Boraspati ni Tano

 Boraspati ni Tano or Boraspati, also known as Ilik, is the earth deity in Batak mythology.
 Boraspati ni Tano is represented as a tokay gecko.
-Images of Boraspati (or Beraspati in Karo culture) can be found decorating the door of a Batak Karo and Batak Toba buildings as well as other Batak objects e.g. the cover of the pustaha or the pupuk container naga morsarang.
+Images of Boraspati (or Beraspati in Karo culture) can be found decorating the doors of Batak Karo and Batak Toba buildings, as well as other Batak objects, e.g., the cover of the pustaha or the pupuk container naga morsarang.

 Mythology

-Boraspati ni Tano is the Earth deity in Batak mythology representing fertility, wealth and the underworld.
-The name Boraspati ni Tano is borrowed from Sanskrit Brihaspati, a Hindu astrological representation of Jupiter and the day of the week Thursday.
+Boraspati ni Tano is the Earth deity in Batak mythology, representing fertility, wealth and the underworld.
+The name Boraspati ni Tano is derived from the Sanskrit word Brihaspati, a Hindu astrological representation of Jupiter, and also the name of the day of the week Thursday.